 COFEPRIS is in charge of monitoring ads on the internet.
-They have been strongly monitoring drug-like products, known as "miracle products" (products with non-proved health-related claims).
+It has been strongly monitoring drug-like products, known as "miracle products" (products with non-proved health-related claims).

-The Code of GPP states that internet promotion of prescription-only medicines addressed to healthcare professionals must be duly approved by the corresponding authorities.
+The Code of GPP states that internet promotion of prescriptiononly medicines addressed to healthcare professionals must be duly approved by the corresponding authorities.
 The advertising must be disclosed on scientific websites.
 The sponsor must be clearly identified.